Towards the non-perturbative cosmological bootstrap: Bulk two-point function

-In passing, let us comment on the apparent absence of states in the complementary series of $SO(d+1,1)$, having $0 \leq \Delta \leq d$, or even discrete series sates.
+In passing, let us comment on the apparent absence of states in the complementary series of $SO(d+1,1)$, having $0 \leq \Delta \leq d$, or even discrete series states.
 We did not explicitly include such states in the resolution of the identity~\reef{2pt decom k}.
-One can nevertheless accomodate for complementary series states in~\reef{eq:newKL}, by modifying the contour and integrating over small imaginary values of $\nu$.
+One can nevertheless accommodate for complementary series states in~\reef{eq:newKL}, by modifying the contour and integrating over small imaginary values of $\nu$.
+This is equivalent to looking for a pole crossing after analytical continuation off of the principal series.

 Finally, we want to mention that~\reef{eq:newKL} is not a novel result.
 Versions of the \toolazy decomposition have already appeared in the literature, using different derivations and levels of mathematical rigor.
 An early reference to the \toolazy decomposition in dS appeared in~\cite{Bros:1990cu}, and later works using such a representation can be found in~\cite{Bros:1995js,Bros:1998ik,Bros:2010rku,Bros:2009bz,Marolf:2010zp,Marolf:2010nz,Hollands:2010pr,Hollands:2011we,Marolf:2012kh,Epstein:2012zz}.